yassineazzouz/ahdp/README.md

 * Ansible libraries and utilities functions for HIVE operations :
     * create and delete databases
     * Manage privileges on hive database objects.
-    * The hive modules are based on [ impyla client ](https://github.com/cloudera/impyla) project to interact with HIVE Mmetastore:
+    * The hive modules are based on [ impyla client ](https://github.com/cloudera/impyla) project to interact with HIVE Metastore:
         - Support for multiple types of authentication (Kerberos, LDAP, PLAIN, NOSASL)
         - Support for SSL
         - Works with both hive server 2 and impala daemons connections.